konveyor/analyzer-lsp/docs/providers.md

 * `bundles`: Path to extension bundles to enhance default Java language server's capabilities.
 See the [bundle](https://github.com/konveyor/java-analyzer-bundle) Konveyor uses.
 * `workspace`: Path to directory where the provider generates debug information such as logs.

+#### Builtin

+The `builtin` provider takes following additional configuration options:

+* `tagsFile`: Path to YAML file that contains a list of tags for the application being analyzed